appzer0/pymailadmin/README.md

 Make sure you have a TLS certificate (with ``certbot`` or another tool).

-#### Install the Dovecot connector ON YOUR DOVECOT HOST
-Run the commands in the chapter below **on your Dovecot host**:

-Copy the connector:

-``cp scripts/pymailadmin-cron.py /opt/pymailadmin/pymailadmin-cron.py``

-Edit it.
-Put your database connection settings again at the top.
-Customize the table name and columns names to match yours (4 variables).

-You'll need those packages:

-``apt install python3 python3-pip python3-venv python3-dev``

-Create the virtual environment:

-``python3 -m venv /opt/pymailadmin/venv``

-Enter the venv by activating it:

-``source /opt/pymailadmin/venv/bin/activate``

-Install the MySQL connector:

-``python3 -m pip install mysql-connector-python``

-Create the log file:

-``touch /var/log/pymailadmin-cron.log``

-Create a cron task, e.g.:

-``*/2 * * * * root /opt/pymailadmin/venv/bin/python /opt/pymailadmin/pymailadmin-cron.py``

-That's all for your Dovecot host.

 ### Start the service
 ``systemctl enable --now pymailadmin.service``